Faculty and Staff Resources

 - Attention Deficit Hyperactivity Disorder (ADHD): http://www.nimh.nih.gov/health/topics/attention-deficit-hyperactivity-disorder-adhd/index.shtml

-- Presentation at EIU on Autism: Dr. Temple Grandin
+- Presentation at EIU on Autism presented by Dr. Temple Grandin:

 - Americans with Disabilities Act (ADA): http://www.ada.gov/pubs/ada.htm

 - Section 504 of the Rehabilitation Act, Subpart E: http://www2.ed.gov/policy/rights/reg/ocr/edlite-34cfr104.html

 - Instructional Considerations for Blind and Visually Impaired Students

 - Alternate Media - Making Supplemental Materials Accessible for Students with Disabilities

 - A Faculty Guide: Working with Hearing Impaired and Deaf Students Who Utilize a Sign Language Interpreter

 - What pedagogy makes education accessible to most students? (click here)